noiseprotocol/noise_spec/noise.md

 ---------------------------

  * **`ENCRYPT(k, n, ad, plaintext)` / `DECRYPT(k, n, ad, ciphertext)`**:
- AES256-GCM from [NIST SP 800-38D](http://csrc.nist.gov/publications/nistpubs/800-38D/SP-800-38D.pdf) with 128-bit tags.
+ AES256-GCM from [NIST SP 800-38D](http://csrc.nist.gov/publications/nistpubs/800-38D/SP-800-38D.pdf) with a 128-bit tag appended to the ciphertext.
 The 96-bit nonce is formed by encoding 32 bits of zeros followed by big-endian encoding of `n`.

 10.5.
 The `SHA256` hash function
 ------------------------------